d12frosted/elpa-mirror/stable-melpa/mastodon-readme.txt

-mastodon.el is an Emacs client for Mastodon <https://github.com/tootsuite/mastodon>, the federated microblogging social network.
-It also works with Pleroma instances.
+mastodon.el is an Emacs client for Mastodon <https://github.com/mastodon/mastodon>, the federated microblogging social network.
+It also works with Pleroma instances and other services that implement the Mastodon API.
 See the readme file at https://codeberg.org/martianh/mastodon.el for set up and usage details.